USF-CS326-S23/USF-CS326-S23.github.io/assignments/lab01.md

 $
 ```

-You can try some basic command in xv6:
+You can try some basic commands in xv6:

 ```text
 $ ls